 6.)
 Bricks on Union Street:

 In November of 2014, a local business on West Union Street caught fire and destroyed half a block worth of businesses and apartments.
 Construction to rebuild the buildings and repair the street took almost 30 months to complete (or, the amount of time some people take to finish their senior year).
 The city chose to replace the brick streets with pavement, so new students will never experience the pleasure of running on bricks while crossing from The Union to Haffa’s Record Store.
-This is doubly sad because Haffa’s is closing at the end of September.
+This is doubly sad, because Haffa’s closed at the end of September.
 Why is everything we touch dying?!

 5.)
-One-way Traffic on Jeff Hill:
+One-way traffic on Jeff Hill:

 Imagine: a one-way Jeff Hill.
 It wasn’t so long ago (last year, to be exact) that people would wipe out while trying to longboard down the hill, and students panted while they climbed Mount Jeff.
 This August, Jeff Hill opened to two-way traffic.
 Students crossing the street will now need to look both ways before crossing the hill but will still have to trek up the colossal slope.
 There are some Bobcat alum that will remember when Jeff Hill was nothing but dirt and a place to sled in the winter.